jesvijonathan/Jesvi-Bot-Telegram/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions make this projetc btter n btter.
+Contributions make this projetc better n better.
 Any contributions you make are **greatly appreciated**, So Imma gonna keep expecting pull req from you ;).

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)